Iliamna Lake

-It is the largest lake in Alaska, 3rd largest lake entirely in the United States, and twenty-fourth in North America.
+It is the largest lake in Alaska, 7th largest lake in the United States, and twenty-fourth in North America.
 Covering about 2,600 km2, Iliamna Lake is 77 mi long and up to 22 mi wide, with a maximum depth of 988 ft.
 Through the Kvichak River, its waters drain into Bristol Bay.

 History

 Name

 The lake is marked as 'Oz[ero] Bol[shoy] Ilyamna' (Big Ilyamna Lake) on the Russian Hydrographical Department's Chart 1455, published in 1852.
 On an earlier Russian map, from 1802, the lake was named 'Oz[ero] Shelekhovo' (Lake Shelekov) after Russian explorer Grigory Shelekhov.
 According to G.C.
 Martin, of the United States Geological Survey, Iliamna is said to be "the name of a mythical great blackfish supposed to inhabit this lake, which bites holes in the bidarkas of bad natives."

-The name Iliamna is derived from the Inland Dena'ina Athabascan name Nila Vena, which means island's lake.
+The name Iliamna is derived from the Inland Dena'ina Athabascan name Nila Vena, which means "island's lake".